Turbo (comics): The New Warriors

-Mickey and Mike began sharing the armor, Mike wishing to be a superhero, while Mickey used it to travel the world.
-Although she considered heroism as a "ridiculous calling", Mickey did not wish to see innocent people hurt when she could have prevented it.
-This is one of the reasons which got her mixed up with the New Warriors: after a gang of weapon smugglers under the command of the mercenary Sea Urchin involved an innocent in their dealings, she set out to stop them and ran into the team, who were also tailing the criminals.
-Mickey helped the Warriors to bring them down, capturing the Sea Urchin.
+Mickey and Mike begins sharing the armor, with Mike wishing to be a superhero, while Mickey uses it to travel the world.
+Although she considered heroism as a "ridiculous calling", Mickey does not wish to see innocent people hurt when she could have prevented it.
+After a gang of weapon smugglers under the command of Sea Urchin involve a civilian in their dealings, Mickey sets out to stop them and encounters the New Warriors, who are also tailing the criminals.
+Mickey helps the Warriors to bring the gang down, capturing Sea Urchin.

-Mike encountered the Warriors as Turbo when Darkling put Manhattan under siege with the energies of the Darkforce Dimension, and the two Turbos were attacked by the Air Force when they trained with Nova.
-Mickey became a reserve Warrior, helping rescue the team twice alongside other back-up heroes, before being offered a full-time membership by the team.
-Mickey continued to share the armor with Mike, but often had to borrow it for missions with the Warriors.
+Mike encounters the Warriors as Turbo when Darkling attacks Manhattan with the energies of the Darkforce Dimension.
+Both he and Mickey are attacked by the Air Force while training with Nova.
+Mickey becomes a reserve Warrior, helping rescue the team twice alongside other back-up heroes, before being offered full-time membership.

-On one mission, the Warriors fought Volx, the queen of the Dire Wraiths, who recognized the Torpedo armor and desired it for the power-boost it would give her.
-She tracked the armor to Mike and killed him, absorbing his memories.
-Posing as Mike, she tricked the Warriors into giving her the armor, which she used in a plot to depower Earth's superhuman population, before she was ultimately killed by Night Thrasher.
-Mickey pledged to be the sort of hero that Mike wanted to be in order to honor him.
+On one mission, the Warriors battle Volx, the queen of the Dire Wraiths, who recognizes the Torpedo armor and desires to steal it.
+She tracks the armor to Mike and kills him, absorbing his memories.
+Posing as Mike, Volx tricks the Warriors into giving her the armor, which she used in a plot to depower Earth's superhuman population until she is killed by Night Thrasher.

-Mickey later met and fell in love with a young man named Dalton Beck, who turned out to be Firestrike, a member of the armored criminal team Heavy Mettle.
-When the Warriors clashed with Heavy Mettle, Firestrike turned on his allies and employer to protect Turbo.
-Beck was subsequently put in the Federal Witness Protection Program, preventing the two of them from continuing their relationship.
+Mickey later meets and falls in love with Dalton Beck.
+Beck is later revealed to be Firestrike, a member of the armored criminal team Heavy Mettle.
+When the Warriors clash with Heavy Mettle, Firestrike turns on his allies and employer to protect Turbo.
+He is subsequently put in the Federal Witness Protection Program, separating him from Turbo.